Logo-stateuniv

 Alumni

-CMC graduates leave Claremont with a sense of direction as they move into the workforce or on to graduate or professional degree programs.
-On-campus recruiting by firms, graduate schools, and the local and national government takes place throughout the senior year and the majority of CMC students have a job lined up by the spring.
+Graduates leave the school with a sense of direction as they move into the workforce or on to graduate or professional degree programs.
+On-campus recruiting by firms, graduate schools, and the local and national government takes place throughout the senior year and the majority of students have a job lined up by the spring.

-CMC students are also competitive in the field of postcollege scholarships and fellowships such as the Fulbright, Rhodes, Marshall, and Truman.
-Claremont McKenna College has been ranked third, nationally, among undergraduate colleges for the number of Fulbright Scholars it produces, according to a national ranking just published by The Chronicle of Higher Education.
-Seven CMCers from the class of 2004 were awarded Fulbright scholarships that year.
+Students are also competitive in the field of postcollege scholarships and fellowships such as the Fulbright, Rhodes, Marshall, and Truman.
+The college has been ranked third, nationally, among undergraduate colleges for the number of Fulbright Scholars it produces.

-The CMC Career Center is a helpful resource throughout the process.
+The Career Center is a helpful resource throughout the process.
 Professional career counselors and student assistants are on hand to help fine-tune resumes, practice interviewing skills, search for internships, and also keep alumni informed about career development opportunities.
-CMC alumni stay in close touch through the Alumni Office, which organizes nationwide events, publishes a newsletter, and sponsors class reunions.
+Alumni stay in close touch through the Alumni Office, which organizes nationwide events, publishes a newsletter, and sponsors class reunions.

 Prominent Grads